leosac/access-control-web/doc/install-leosac-web.md

 # Install Leosac Web

-In order to install leosac-web, you should already have some programm installed.
+In order to install leosac-web, you should already have some program installed.

 Since this application use the npm package, you should have Node and npm installed on the machine that will use it.